martincarstenbach/javascript-blogposts/mle-typescript/README.md

 - The IDE should offer convenience features like type checking, linting, formatting, ...
 - Thanks to the [MLE Type Declarations](https://oracle-samples.github.io/mle-modules/) you write more robust code that is less prone to runtime errors
 - Once the code is ready for local testing, use `npm run deploy` to deploy it
+- After the code has been deployed and tested locally it can be integrated into a CI/CD workflow as proposed by [SQLcl projects](https://docs.oracle.com/en/database/oracle/sql-developer-command-line/25.1/sqcug/introduction.html)

 The following sections provide additional details concerning these concepts.